mosaicnetworks/monetd/docs/monetcli.md

 **monet config location** displays the location of a monetd configuration.

 **monet config publish** publishes a monetcli configuration to a monetd configuration.
+There are 2 modes of publishing a configuration.
+By default the configuration files for all nodes are published, with each in a separate subdirectory.
+If you specify \-\-node-name only the configuration for that node is published.

 **monet config show** echoes the monet.toml configuration of a monetd configuration to screen.